qbrilliance/qristal-core/examples/README.md

 _noise_: false

 Example of a quantum Fourier transform using 4 different accelerator backends (aer `density_matrix`, aer `matrix_product_state`, `cudaq:dm` and `tnqvm`) running in parallel via a thread pool.

+`qb_mpdo_noisy`

+_qubits_: 2
+_gate depth_: 2
+_noise_: false

+Example of how to use the Qristal Emulator's matrix product density operator backend to create a Bell state.
+Details of this backend are available [here](https://qristal.readthedocs.io/en/latest/rst/backends.html#quantum-brilliance-matrix-product-density-operator-qb-mpdo-and-cudaq-qb-mpdo) .

+`qb_mps_noisy`

+_qubits_: 2
+_gate depth_: 2
+_noise_: false

+Example of how to use the Qristal Emulator's matrix product state backend to create a Bell state.
+Details of this backend are available [here](https://qristal.readthedocs.io/en/latest/rst/backends.html#quantum-brilliance-matrix-product-state-mps-qb-mps-and-cudaq-qb-mps) .

+`qb_purification_noisy`

+_qubits_: 2
+_gate depth_: 2
+_noise_: false

+Example of how to use the Qristal Emulator's purification backend to create a Bell state.
+Details of this backend are available [here](https://qristal.readthedocs.io/en/latest/rst/backends.html#quantum-brilliance-purification-qb-purification-and-cudaq-qb-purification) .

 `noise_model`